mhackermsft/HHSCallCenterDemo/README.md

 Notes:
 - `TranscriptsStorage` must point to the primary storage account that contains the `transcript-output` and `final-output` containers.
-- `ResultsStorage` is optional; when omitted, results are written to `final-output` in the same account as `TranscriptsStorage`.
 - The AIQuestionsProcessing function reads questions from its local `Questions` folder in the build output.

 ### Azure Deployment